 Ideally, refinancing an existing loan should create a better financial circumstance for you and your business.
 If you have a debt you’re thinking of refinancing, it’s important to first understand how the process works.

 Borrowers may choose to refinance a loan for many reasons, but one of the most common is in an attempt to improve the loan’s interest rate.
-During the pandemic, mortgage rates hit record lows, according to Freddie Mac.
-And Bankrate reports that interest on personal loans also recorded all-time lows.
+During the pandemic, mortgage rates hit record lows and interest on personal loans also recorded all-time lows.
 If your current loan was put in place more than a year or two ago, you might be able to lower your interest with a refinance.
 You may also be able to qualify for a lower interest rate if your credit score has improved or if your business revenue has increased since the loan was originated.

 Another reason to refinance is to change the rate on your loan from variable to fixed.
 With a variable-rate loan, interest can fluctuate according to the market, causing your monthly payments to fluctuate, too.
 Since interest rates are low, it might make sense to lock it in with a new fixed-rate loan, which is a loan with an interest rate that doesn’t change during the entire term.
 Not only will you take advantage of the current economic climate, but you will also have a predictable monthly payment.